24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Introduce Deep Ocean Blue or Sky Blue Accents

-3. Integrate Soothing Seafoam Green or Aqua Hues
+3. Add the Soothing Whisper of Seafoam Green or Aqua

 A coastal kitchen integrating soothing seafoam green or aqua hues through a glossy subway tile backsplash, creating a calm and light-reflective surface.